 As these all-in-one plugins sometimes don’t have exactly what you need and may be clumsy in some areas, there are more niche-ones that can handle individual tasks better.

-This is the area where Watu comes in place and sometimes its premium version.
+This is the area where Watu comes in place (and sometimes you will prefer its premium version).
 Watu lets you create exams with single-choice, multiple-choices, or open-end questions.
 Assign grades, points, display results instantly.
 In the premium version you can also keep stats of the taken exams, limit by user group and categories, email user results, set times, assign certificates and so on.

 Assignments